 This programme is organised by Edinburgh Infectious Diseases (EID), which is hosted by the College of Medicine and Veterinary Medicine and the College of Science and Engineering.

-This programme provides an introduction to research methodology for biologists, medics and veterinarians.
+It provides an introduction to research methodology for biologists, medics and veterinarians.
 The training also provides an entry into PhD studies.
-Projects are available in the following areas:
+Previous students have undertaken projects in the following areas:

 Fees and funding